Skip To Main Content

 above: Leah Harrison-Lurie '16 and Maddie Lee '16 returned to Gordon to talk with faculty about the profound impact the Civil Rights Trip has had on their high school experiences

-Updates from the trip were be posted to Gordon's Facebook and Instagram over the course of each day, and a daily wrapup posted to Gordon's blog each night (and linked from this page).
+Updates from the trip were posted on Gordon's Facebook and Instagram over the course of each day, and a daily wrapup was posted to Gordon's blog each night (and linked from this page).

 Notes from the blog